Am I eligible to train to be a teacher?

 - All these qualifications must be achieved before your start the initial teacher training programme in September.
 So, if your in the final year of your undergraduate degree, start applying for initial teacher training from the October before you complete your degree.
 We may set achieving one or more of these qualifications as part of your conditional offer if you are successful at interview.

-- To help you to become a great teacher, we ask for you to have a minimum of two-weeks experience of working with children or young people in an educational setting, e.g. school, nursery, outward bounds activity centre, and we can help you to get this additional experience before you start your training.
+- To help you to become a great teacher, we recommend you have a minimum of two-weeks experience of working with children or young people in an educational setting, e.g. school, nursery, outward bounds activity centre, and we can help you to get this additional experience before you start your training.
 You need a high quality experience, not just listening to children read, for example.
-At interview, we’ll be asking you questions about effective teaching and learning that you’ll need to have considered during your school experience.
-We can help you secure this work experience IF you intend to select Exceed SCITT, Exceed Partnership, Bradford South Partnership or Westerton Partnership as your preferred training provider.
+At interview, we’ll be asking you questions about effective teaching and learning.
+We can help you secure this work experience IF you intend to select Exceed SCITT, Exceed Partnership, Shanidar School Direct and Westerton Partnership as your preferred training provider.
 Talk to us about your experience to date and we can guide your next steps.
+Whilst we do not require experience we strongly urge you to seek an opportunity in school.

 - Once you’ve submitted an application for ITT through UCAS.com, the online application portal, you can apply and sit the Professional Skills Tests for English and Mathematics.
 You must pass these before you commence training.
-You must pass these within three attempts to meet the government’s programme entry requirements.
 These aren’t easy and need to be taken seriously.
 Find out more here.